NguyenDinhTrang04/ChatAppUDP-Client-Server-Java/SECURITY.md

-# Chính sách bảo mật
+# Security Policy

-## Báo cáo lỗ hổng
+## Reporting Vulnerabilities

-Nếu bạn phát hiện vấn đề bảo mật, vui lòng:
+If you discover a security issue, please:

-1. Không công khai ngay.
+1. Do not disclose publicly immediately.
-2. Mô tả chi tiết (môi trường, bước tái hiện).
+2. Describe in detail (environment, reproduction steps).
-3. Gửi qua issue private (nếu được) hoặc email quản trị: trangnguyendinh17@gmail.com
+3. Send via private issue (if possible) or email administrator: trangnguyendinh17@gmail.com

-## Phạm vi
+## Scope

--   Rò rỉ thông tin người dùng
+-   User information leakage
--   Tấn công từ chối dịch vụ (DoS) nghiêm trọng
+-   Serious Denial of Service (DoS) attacks
--   Thực thi mã từ xa
+-   Remote code execution

-## Không nằm trong phạm vi
+## Out of Scope

--   Lỗi UI nhỏ
+-   Minor UI bugs
--   Crash do sử dụng sai không theo hướng dẫn
+-   Crashes due to improper usage not following guidelines

-## Khuyến nghị hiện tại
+## Current Recommendations

--   Chạy server trên mạng tin cậy.
+-   Run server on trusted networks.
--   Có thể bổ sung mã hóa ở tầng ứng dụng trong tương lai.
+-   May add application-layer encryption in the future.